 This bag can be used as a multi-purpose backpack that can carry tackle, water, food, and other supplies.
 If you plan to carry jackets or a 6-pack in it, you might want to upgrade to the Tek Nomad.
 But for most days out on the water, we highly recommend this one.
 Here on Amazon.

-This is a good, small box that can be tucked into a canoe pack or backpack, and provides several small compartments on one level for your lures.
-It has two removable dividers so it can be made to have 4 or 6 compartments.
-It is very light and made from polypropylene.
+The Flambeau Outdoors 1002 Tuff Tainer is a good, small box that can be tucked into a canoe pack or backpack, and provides several small compartments on one level for your lures.
+It has 2 removable dividers so it can be made to have up to 6 compartments and measures only 4.625″ L x 3.375″ W x 1.25″ D. It is very light and made with Zerust, an exclusive Flambeau VCI polymer technology that makes it durable and long lasting.
 Translucent, you can see directly into each compartment without opening it.
-The box also has a positive locking latch and a detachable lid.
+The box also has a positive locking latch.

 Best Ice Fishing Tackle Box